ralna/GALAHAD/doc/Julia/rst-dir/arc_functions.rst

 	*
 		- n

 		- is a scalar variable of type Int32 that holds the number of variables

 	*
 		- x

 		- is a one-dimensional array of size n and type T that holds the values $x$ of the optimization variables.
-The j-th component of x, j = 0, ... , n-1, contains $x_j$.
+The j-th component of ``x``, j = 1, ... , n, contains $x_j$.

 	*
 		- g

 		- is a one-dimensional array of size n and type T that holds the gradient $g = \nabla_xf(x)$ of the objective function.
-The j-th component of g, j = 0, ... , n-1, contains $g_j$.
+The j-th component of ``g``, j = 1, ... , n, contains $g_j$.

 	*
 		- ne

 		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the Hessian matrix $H$.

 	*
 		- eval_f

 		- is  a  user-supplied  function   that  must  have  the following signature:

 		  .. ref-code-block:: julia

-		  	eval_f(n, x, f, userdata)
+		  	function eval_f(n, x, f, userdata)

-		  The value of the objective function $f(x)$ evaluated at x= $x$ must be assigned to f, and the function return value set to 0.
+		  The value of the objective function $f(x)$ evaluated at x=$x$ must be assigned to f, and the function return value set to 0.
 If the evaluation is impossible at x, return should be set to a nonzero value.
 Data may be passed into ``eval_f`` via the structure